rsavoye/gosm/README.md

 organizations, or local knowledge.

 # Stable scripts
-setupdb.sh - Iport an OSM file into a PostgreSQL database with extensions. kmltool.py - Split a KML file ito sepeerate files, or join them together. shp2map.py - Convert a ERSI Shapefile into an OSM file while translating tags. osm2kml.sh - Query a PostgreSQL database and make a KML file for display apps.
+setupdb.sh  - Import an OSM file into a PostgreSQL database with extensions. shp2map.py  - Convert a ERSI Shapefile into an OSM file while translating tags. osm2kml.sh  - Query a PostgreSQL database and make a KML file for display apps. kmltool.py  - Split a KML file into sepeerate files, or join them together. editosm.py  - Change name fields to follow OSM guidelines on capitalization, etc... poly2map.py - Convert an OSM poly file to the KML representation as preferred
+	      by other applications.
+tiler.py    - Download the tiles in an OSM poly file.

 # Seriously ugly "one-off" scripts, might be useful as code examples.
 distance.sh - Used to calculate the driving distance between an address and a water source.